Dosage Form: injection, solution

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Metronidazole Injection, USP and other antibacterial drugs, Metronidazole Injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of metronidazole and other antibacterial drugs, metronidazole should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 Metronidazole has been shown to be carcinogenic in mice and rats (see PRECAUTIONS).
 Unnecessary use of the drug should be avoided.
 Its use should be reserved for the conditions described in the INDICATIONS AND USAGE section below.